lineality/deploy_TFlite_tensorflow_lite_in_aws_lambda_function/README.md

 # Create Model & Deploy Model in 2 Steps:

-#### Making a Tensorflow model and deploying via a AWS-Lambda-Function can be done in the follow two steps:
+#### Making a Tensorflow model and deploying using a AWS-Lambda-Function can be done in the follow two steps:

 1. Use a Python Notebook (or other method) to create a model using Tensorflow and Keras and which is then saved as a model.ftlite file.